LoopKit/loopdocs/docs/faqs/FAQs.md

 The longer answer is that Loop code is updated periodically to include new features and bug fixes.
 When those updates are released, you'll need access to an Apple computer again to update your Loop app.
 Loop updates are not available through the iPhone's app store...instead you do the app upate yourself with [update instructions here](https://loopkit.github.io/loopdocs/setup/update/updating/).
 In general, probably a few times a year there are updates to Loop released that you'd want to take the time to install.

-## Can I use a VirtualMachine to build?

-Yes, you can.
-These documents will not provide instructions on how to do that however.
-You'll need to figure that part out on your own.

-## Will I need to build a new Loop if I switch between Medtronic and Omnipod regularly?
+## Will I need to build a new Loop if I switch between Medtronic and Omnipod?

 No. Loop will have the option to move between different pump types from within the same Loop app.
+You'll simply use the "Switch from Omnipods" or "Delete Pump" options to move to the other kind of pump.

-## Can I use someone else's Apple Developer account?
+## Can I use someone else's Apple Developer account for my Loop build?

 Technically, yes...however there are major drawbacks.
 The person's developer account can only be "linked" to a limited number of build computers.
 So one person "loaning out" their developer license to a lot of people will quickly exceed the number of allowed computers.
 In those cases, that person will be told they need to revoke the certificates on some computers (essentially dropping old ones to make room for new ones).
 When they do that, they may have forgotten about your Loop app on your computer.
 When they revoke your computer's certificate (and they can do that without you knowing through their developer portal), your Loop app will immediately stop working and not even open.

-You Loop app will also die immediately if their developer account is not renewed or expires.
+Your Loop app will also die immediately if their developer account is not renewed or expires.
 Your Loop updates will also not be able to be built unless that person maintains the developer license agreement updates.

 Moral of the story, out of all the ways to save money...borrowing someone's developer account is not a good place to save money.
+You could find yourself unexpectedly without a Loop app without notice.

+## Can I use MY Apple Developer account to build for others?

+Technically yes...however, there are reasons this is discouraged.
+When you build for others, you must be careful to not unintentionally revoke the signing certificate that had been used for other people's apps (see note in FAQ above).
+You also need to let the people know that MAXIMUM their app will last 12 months.
+It will need to be rebuilt no matter what every 12 months.

+But the biggest issue with building for others is that they may be left without a decent method of getting Loop updates.
+There are a lot of new Loopers on Omnipod system and their apps will likely need updating on a regular basis over the first year.
+Unless you plan on meeting with that person regularly to update their app, you could leave them on an old app that doesn' work as well as the new versions.

 ## How can I find a compatible pump? supplies?

-There is a [whole page about MDT pumps](https://loopkit.github.io/loopdocs/setup/requirements/mdt-pump/); how to find them, how to find supplies, and assessing whether your Medtronic pump is compatible.
-Go check out that page for more info.
+There is a [whole page about Medtronic pumps](https://loopkit.github.io/loopdocs/setup/requirements/mdt-pump/); how to find them, how to find supplies, and assessing whether your Medtronic pump is compatible.
+Please check out that page for more info.

-With the addition of omnipod support, you can also now use omnipod suppliers however you'd normally source them.
+With the addition of Omnipod support, you can also now use Omnipod suppliers the way you'd normally source them.

 ## Can I pay someone else to do this?